HomeDing/homeding.github.io/elements/dstime.md

 ## Element Configuration

-The following properties are available for configuration of the element:
+The following properties are available for configuration of the element.

+<object data="/element.svg?dstime" type="image/svg+xml"></object>

 | Property   | Description                                           |
 | ---------- | ----------------------------------------------------- |